bbazaglia/bbazaglia/README.md

 ### 🌱 Learning and Growing

 - Currently focusing on C and UNIX.
-- Always excited to explore new technologies and frameworks.
+- Always excited to explore new technologies.

 ### 🎯 Side Venture